-Do you see a triangle with an exclamation mark on your car’s dashboard?
+Are you noticing a triangle with an exclamation mark on your car’s dashboard?
 If so, you may be wondering what it means.
-This symbol is known as the “malfunction indicator light” or “MIL.”
-It is used to indicate that there is a problem with your vehicle.
-The light will turn on when there is a problem with the engine, transmission, brakes, or another system in your car.
+This symbol is known as the “malfunction indicator light,” or MIL,” and it indicates there may be an issue with one of your vehicle’s systems – such as the engine, transmission, brakes, or another component – which could include any combination thereof.

-In this article, I will be talking about what a triangle with an exclamation mark means on a car.
-Read on to find out more.
+In this article, I’ll explain what a triangle with an exclamation mark on a car means.
+Keep reading to find out more!

 What Does a Triangle With An Exclamation Mark Mean On a Car